-Noted by ULI as the top priority neighborhood in the City, redevelopment efforts are focused on infrastructure improvements on the Hollywood district, Main Street, and Gemini site.
-The expected \$10 million project is funded through the city bond of \$6.6 million, a \$1.1 million CDBG commitment and \$3.0 million of grant applications.
-The funding is being used to construct new streets and sidewalks, and create new open space connections and support the proposed rehabilitation of historic apartment buildings, while connecting the neighborhood more effectively to Main Street.
+The South End was noted by the ULI as the top priority neighborhood in the City.
+The City has completed an initial phase of revitalization, a \$10 million project that focused on infrastructure improvements on the Hollywood district, Main Street, and the Gemini site.
+Funds for this phase have included city bond of \$6.6 million, a \$1.1 million CDBG commitment and \$3.0 million of grant applications.
+The funding has been used to construct new streets and sidewalks, create new open space connections and connect the neighborhood more effectively to Main Street.

 Construction of South End Main Street was completed in 2010.
-The public improvements have helped spur private development including an office development nearing completion on Arlington Court.
+The public improvements have helped spur private development including an office development on Arlington Court.

-The City is submitting a Choice Neighborhoods application again in 2012 and recently completed the acquisition and demolition of nine homes as part of the expansion of Emerson Wight Park.
-Park improvements began immediately after demolition in August 2011.
+The City has completed the acquisition and demolition of nine homes as part of the expansion of Emerson Wight Park.
+Park improvements will begin immediately after demolition in August 2011.
 There is also a planned application for state funds in September 2011 to redevelop Dwight Street Extension which will tie into the planned redevelopment of the historic apartment buildings in the Hollywood neighborhood.
+The City has committed \$1.5 million in HOME funds for redevelopment of the 22 apartment buildings in the Hollywood section, a project scheduled to begin in the next year.